Strabismus in Adults

 Your healthcare provider will ask about your symptoms and examine your eyes.
 Tell him or her about any health conditions you have or medicines you take.
 You may need any of the following:

 - A vision exam is done to check if strabismus has affected your vision.
 You will be asked to read letters on reading charts at a close and far distance.

 - A refraction test measures the prescription you need for eyeglasses or contact lenses.
 You will be asked to look at a chart through a device that has lenses of different strengths.
-You will be asked if the word or picture is clear as he changes the lenses.
+You will be asked if the word or picture is clear as he or she changes the lenses.